U.S. Citizenship Through Parents

 - Evidence previous marriages have been terminated (if applicable)

-Filing for a Consular Report of Birth Abroad costs $100.
+Filing for a Consular Report of Birth Abroad costs $100 at the time of writing this page.
 The fee is non-refundable.
-If your documents are incomplete, your application will not be processed and you’ll have to reschedule your appointment.
+If you submit incomplete documents, your application will not be processed and you’ll have to reschedule your appointment.

 When one of the parents is not a U.S. citizen, documents required for a CRBA include an affidavit from the U.S. citizen parent explaining they are the biological or adoptive parent and will be in charge of supporting the child as additional documentation.